 Points to consider before you apply for a dog:

 - Many of our dogs are often traumatised, insecure and sometimes they have also been physically abused.
 They often need a lot of time spent on them so generally they are not suitable to be left for long periods of time.
 We believe that 4 hours is the maximum amount of time a dog should be left but for many of our dogs even this is too long.
 Puppies in particular benefit from not being left for long periods so please consider this before applying.
 We may ask your employer to verify your work hours.

 - We are looking for homes for all our dogs where they live as part of the family.

 - Please consider the age of the dog/puppy you want to adopt against your own age before applying.
-Whilst we understand life holds no guarantees we try to give every dog the best possible chance of a home for the rest of it's life.
+Whilst we understand life holds no guarantees Many Tears try to give every dog the best possible chance of a home for the rest of it's life.

-- Many Tears Animal Rescue will allow dogs to be adopted to homes with children of all ages as long as the dog is suitable for that environment.
+- Many Tears do allow dogs to be adopted to homes with children of all ages as long as the dog is suitable for that environment.
+However due to the fact that many of our ex-breeding dogs are extremely scared we will not rehome an ex-breeding dog where children are under 5 except in exceptional circumstances.
 We will discuss your circumstances and try to determine if the dog you're interested in will be suitable for your home/family/lifestyle/other pets.

 - If you already own a dog/cat that is not spayed/neutered we will consider your application depending on the dog you are applying for.
 However, Many Tears strongly recommends dogs are spayed/neutered for medical and ethical reasons.
 See our FAQ page for further information.